UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_parasitic_problems.md

 Some kinds of problems are insanely hard to recognize, because we just accept them for what they are.

 As programmers, we are highly accustomed to working within the limits and constraints of our systems.<br/>
-And with this, I feel like it is very easy to mistake solvable-problems for unmoving constraints.
+And with this, I feel like it is very easy to mistake problems for unmoving constraints.

 These kind of problems, problems that are mistaken for systemic constraints, I like to call "Parasitic problems".<br/>
 Parasitic problems aren't really apparent at first glance, because our brain mistakes them for unchangable constraints of the system.<br/>